Object Filter Per User

 Figure 4: Before and after applying the filter.
 IOBAT routines no longer appear.

-Note: the available type labels in the Target Object Type list come from your inventory.
-Pick the one that represents COBOL programs.
+Note: The labels in the Target Object Type list come from your inventory.
+Pick the one that represents COBOL programs (for example, Application Program).

 Operator